 In 1981 our first well was drilled and the 75,000 gallon tank built.
 In 1985 two additional wells were drilled.
 We are now working towards the drilling of a fourth well to serve the LCWS members in the future.

 In September of 1986, the Forest Service worked to improve fish passage on Lady Creek.
 They lowered the spillway and built a terraced waterfall.
 While this work was somewhat successful it is still not sufficient to bring Lady Creek to natural fish passage conditions.
-The Board of Directors of LCWS and the Forest Service have recently been discussing possible changes to the dam to allow for improved fish passage.
+The dam on Lady Creek has been characterized by blocking 1.2 miles of prime anadromous fish habitat.

 Also in the 1980’s, LCWS began installing individual water meters for each cabin.
 The Maintenance, Repairs, and Operations (MRO) fee was established as a one-time $350 charge per cabin to cover the cost of meter installation.
 The MRO is only charged to each cabin once upon a change in ownership of that cabin.
 Once paid by a cabin owner, the MRO is not charged again to the same cabin.
 Today almost all cabins in the system have individual water meters.
 There are a few remaining situations where 2 or more cabins have a single meter and a shared service line, but these are being phased out over time.